COVID19PVI/data/README.md

 # COVID-19 Pandemic Vulnerability Index (PVI) Dashboard

 This is the data repository for the [COVID-19 Pandemic Vulnerability Index (PVI) Dashboard](https://toxpi.org/covid-19/map/).
+## Quick Start Guide

+The Quick Start guide provides an overview of using the Dashboard [PDF](https://toxpi.org/covid-19/).

 ## Documentation of Data Sources and Rationale